 |9.||Leica M10||Y||- / -||-||-||-||-||Y||-||-|

 |14.||Sony RX1R||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |15.||Sony RX1||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the RX1R II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The ZX1 does not feature such a mic input.

-Both the ZX1 and the RX1R II are recent models that feature in their makers' current product line-up.
+Both the ZX1 and the RX1R II are recent models that are part of the current product line-up.
 The RX1R II replaced the earlier Sony RX1R, while the ZX1 does not have a direct predecessor.
-Further information on the two cameras, as well as related accessories, can be found on the Zeiss and Sony websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Zeiss and Sony websites.

 So what conclusions can be drawn?
 Is the Zeiss ZX1 better than the Sony RX1R II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).